Jimlubs/Jimlubs.github.io/_config.md

-# Welcome to jlhub data 💫️
+# Welcome to jlhubdata 💫️

 ![image](jlhub-Tesla.JPG)
 # A platform where you will thrive in Technology and venture in Sports.